 - Candidate can understand negative constructions in statements and connect information.

 - Candidate may not be able to process uncommon phrases and grammar.

-- Candidate can sometimes infer the central idea but have general difficulty when statements are indirect.
+- Candidate can sometimes infer the central idea but has general difficulty when statements are indirect.

 - Candidate requires repetition of content to process difficult vocabulary.